At Masonic Homes Kentucky, we have a variety of ways you can support us and the services we provide the community.

 The Olmsted Society – Planned giving society

 As a tribute to Frederick Law Olmsted’s timeless work and ageless vision, the Olmsted Society was created to recognize those who have made planned gifts to Masonic.
 Thanks to their generosity and commitment, Masonic is financially secure and able to provide care and services to people in need even if they cannot fully pay.

 Members are recognized with:

 Recognition as a supporter

 Invitations to meet with Masonic Communities leaders

 Invitations to Olmsted Society member-only events

-Sally’s Garden is a memory care neighborhood at Masonic Home Louisville providing specialized support to those with Alzheimer’s and other forms of dementia who require round-the-clock care.
-Sally’s Garden provides a stimulating, safe and comfortable environment that helps extend the independence and cognitive health of the residents who call it “home.”
+Crescent Grove is a memory (and personal) care neighborhood at Masonic Home Louisville providing specialized support to those with Alzheimer’s and other forms of dementia who require round-the-clock care.
+Crescent Grove provides a stimulating, safe and comfortable environment that helps extend the independence and cognitive health of the residents who call it “home.”